 State PreACT for Sophomores + Virtual Day

 Why is BPS having a Virtual School Day?
-To give Sophomores the most similar PreACT testing environment to that of a national test day and to limit the disruption of the school day for all secondary students to one day as opposed to six days of testing required to administer the PreACT during a regular school day.
+To give Sophomores the most similar PreACT testing environment to that of a national ACT test day, and to limit the disruption of the school day for all 9th-12th grade students to one day as opposed to six days of testing required to administer the PreACT during a regular school day.

-If I am an all virtual sophomore, can I still participate in the PreACT?
+If I am a full-time virtual Sophomore, can I still participate in the PreACT?
 Yes.
 Please report to school at 8:40, and we will direct you to a testing room.

 Will breakfast and lunch be provided as usual?
 Yes.

 Where are Sophomores supposed to report on October 20th?
 Students will be notified in their English classes the week before testing where to report.
 Most students will test in their normal first period class, however, there are exceptions such as Band, Art, etc. Teachers will be in the hallways the morning of Oct 20th helping direct students if they are unsure of their room assignment.

 What do 10th graders need to bring to school for the PreACT?
 The PreACT is a paper-pencil exam.
 Bring two #2 sharpened pencils.
 Students are not allowed to use mechanical pencils on the exam.
 Students will need their Chromebook fully charged as well as their chargers and that is all!
 Chromebooks will be used to work on personal financial literacy in the afternoon.
 No backpacks will be allowed.

 Will 10th graders taking the PreACT test have access to their phones?
 Per ACT regulations, students will NOT have access to their cell phones for the duration of the test.
 This includes lunch and break times.
 Parents should contact the BHS office in case of an emergency.
 Students are encouraged to leave their phones at home or in their vehicles.
 Student cell phones will not be allowed in the building.